Everything You Need to Know About Pea Protein

 But what about getting a “Complete” source of protein?

-Many people select animal-based protein powders over plant-based protein powders because they’re worried about getting a “complete protein,” meaning a protein that has the full panel of amino acids.
+Many people select animal-based protein powders over plant-based protein powders like pea protein because they’re worried about getting a “complete protein,” meaning a protein that has the full panel of amino acids.

 Is the humble pea complete?
 The short answer is yes, but let’s walk through the details: